bcibrando/NeuralSmoker/README.md

+NEURAL SMOKER

-Connect to the fingerbot with a Neurosity brain computer.
-In this case I use focus brainwaves to control a fingerbot through a Tuya HA integration.
+By connecting the fingerbot to my Neurosity brain computer I was able to blow off some steam!
+In this case I used focus brainwaves to control a fingerbot through a Tuya HA integration to control a RAW Smoke Thrower.

 For fun and to reduce brain fog I created the world’s first neural smoker.